knorful/Jamming/README.md

 * Clone or download the repo
 * Open the directory and run **npm** to install
 * Run development application by using **npm start**

+## Acknowledgements
+This project uses the [Spotify API](https://developer.spotify.com/documentation/web-api/) to retrieve results for the top 50 songs on Spotify and user friendly functionality such as creating, modifying, and saving playlists.

+This was an idea given to me by Codecademy.
+All features such as modifying existing and current playlists, retrieving top 50 songs, and providing play samples for selected tracks are all my implementation.